Last Days in Vietnam

 To be honest, I was disappointed when I finished watching the full thing.
 I was hoping to see and hear things that I hadn’t already learned from other documentaries.
 For selfish reasons, I wished that Last Days in Vietnam, at 98 minutes, had been longer.
 I did learn some interesting and noteworthy things, like how Graham Martin, the US Ambassador who was central to the event, had lost his adopted son to combat in Vietnam.

 The famous evacuations by helicopters, mostly American military ones, had actually been the last-resort option.
-The preferred option was using commercial ships to sail, via the Saigon River, by docks near the US Embassy to the South China Sea.
+The preferred option was using commercial ships to sail, via the Saigon River, near the US Embassy to the South China Sea.
 The other options were using civilian commercial planes or military cargo planes to take off from the Tan Son Nhut Aiport, which was some distance from the embassy.

 The Marine helicopters, which were based from naval ships, were supposed to evacuate people from the airport.
 Maybe I hadn’t been paying attention, but the documentary could’ve been more clear in stating why the evacuations had to be done from the embassy compound instead of the airport.
 Basically, shelling from approaching North Vietnamese forces and occupation by desperate South Vietnamese forces were the reasons.